Orthotics - Functional Foot Orthosis for adults and children

 What is a Functional Foot Orthosis (FFO)?

-The FFO you have received is designed to improve the function and alignment of your foot.
+The FFO you have received is designed to improve the function and alignment of you or your child s foot.

 Some types of FFO push the foot into a completely different position.
-This will mean that pressure is applied to some areas of your foot.
-Careful introduction to this type of FFO is important.
+This will mean that pressure is applied to some areas of the foot.
+Careful introduction to this type of Orthosis is important.

-The Orthotist has designed this device for your specific problem, so if you experience any changes in your foot or if you feel that the FFO provides inadequate control you must let the Orthotics department know immediately.
+The Orthotist has designed this device for a specific condition, so if you notice any changes in the foot or if you feel that the Orthosis is providing inadequate control you must let the Orthotic department know immediately.

-You are entitled to one pair of FFO’s.
-One item (pair) is sufficient as it is transferable from shoe to shoe.
+You or your child are entitled to one (pair) functional foot Orthosis Usually one item (pair) is sufficient as it is transferable from shoe to shoe.

 A second item/pair will only be provided if:

-Are there any safety precautions I should take?
+Are there any safety precautions we should take?

-- Regularly check your FFO for wear or damage
+• Regularly check the FFO for wear or damage

-- Never attempt to modify or adapt your FFO yourself
+• Never attempt to modify or adapt the FFO yourself

-- Remove the FFO from your shoe each evening
+• Remove the FFO from the shoe each evening

-- Regularly wipe your FFO with a damp cloth to keep clean without immersing in water
+• Regularly wipe the FFO with a damp cloth to keep clean without immersing in water

-- Your FFO should be checked every 12 months by your Orthotist or more frequently if advised
+• The FFO should be checked every 12 months by your orthotist or more frequently if advised

-- Look after the FFO and return it for repair/replacement as necessary
+• You are responsible for looking after the FFO and returning it for repair/replacement

 What problems should I be aware of?

-If you notice any of the following, please contact the Orthotics department as soon as possible:
+If you notice any of the following, please contact the Orthotic department as soon as possible.

 Further appointments

-Following the supply of your first pair of FFO’s you will be reviewed at the discretion of the Orthotist.
+Following the supply of the orthosis you will be reviewed at the discretion of the orthotist.

-However, if you feel your condition has not improved, has worsened or you are experiencing problems you can ask to see the Orthotist for a review appointment by phoning the Orthotics department where you had your original appointment.
+However, if you feel you or your child's condition has not improved, has worsened or are experiencing problems with the orthosis you can ask to see the Orthotist before your planned review appointment by telephoning the Orthotics department where you had your original appointment.

 Ref No: PI_DS_298 (NCA)